Princess Clémentine of Belgium: Leopold II maintains his refusal

 After the refusal of her suitor, Clémentine decided to confront her father directly.
 At 31, she considered that she had sacrificed herself so far and insisted respectfully, then firmly with her father, who retorted: "My duty, four hours from Paris, is to live on good terms with the French Republic".
 A terrible scene ensued.
 Shortly after, a ball was held at the court.
 The King spoke at length with his sister-in-law, the Countess of Flanders, who had already received Victor in a friendly manner in her Palace in the Rue de la Régence.
 However, the Countess was also opposed to her niece's marriage to a Bonaparte.
 Leopold II, on the other hand, declared himself ready to do anything for his daughter if she wished another union.
 He was willing to make her life easier, but he feared that Clémentine would go against his wishes.
 The Countess of Flanders comforted her brother-in-law by affirming that Victor would never dare go against the king and added that she doubted the strength of the feelings between Clémentine and Victor, who had never seen each other for more than five minutes face to face.
-In the fall of 1904, Clémentine was still single and was now at odds with her father.
+In autumn 1904, Clémentine was still single and was now at odds with her father.

 In the spring of 1905, the Belgian press took up the question and published several articles about a possible marriage of Clémentine.
 Le Peuple, the official organ of the Belgian Labour Party (POB), published:

 On this same subject, the Patriote lectured L'Étoile belge and thus asked the question: